qawolf/qawolf/README.md

   <a href="https://github.com/qawolf/qawolf/actions?query=workflow%3A%22npm+test%22"><img src="https://github.com/qawolf/qawolf/workflows/npm%20test/badge.svg" /></a>
 </p>

-> QA Wolf is a browser recorder that translates your actions into [Puppeteer](https://github.com/puppeteer/puppeteer) code.
+> QA Wolf is a delightful browser recorder that translates your actions into [Puppeteer](https://github.com/puppeteer/puppeteer) code.
 It [automatically waits](https://docs.qawolf.com/docs/how_it_works#automatic-waiting) for elements and assertions, and builds a [smart element selector](https://docs.qawolf.com/docs/how_it_works#element-selectors) to ensure stability.
 QA Wolf supports multiple windows, hot keys, and other complex scenarios.

 ### What can I do?

-[**✅ Record an end-to-end test**](#-record-an-end-to-end-test): Test the browser using [Jest](https://jestjs.io/) and [Puppeteer](https://github.com/puppeteer/puppeteer).
+[**✅ Record a browser test**](#-record-a-browser-test): Test the browser using [Jest](https://jestjs.io/) and [Puppeteer](https://github.com/puppeteer/puppeteer).

 [**🤖 Record a browser script**](#-record-a-browser-script): Automate the browser using [Puppeteer](https://github.com/puppeteer/puppeteer).